woodpecker-ci/plugin-docker-buildx/docs.md

 url: https://codeberg.org/woodpecker-plugins/docker-buildx
 ---

 Woodpecker CI plugin to build multiarch Docker images with buildx.
 This plugin is a fork of [thegeeklab/drone-docker-buildx](https://github.com/thegeeklab/drone-docker-buildx/) which itself is a fork of [drone-plugins/drone-docker](https://github.com/drone-plugins/drone-docker).
-You can find the full documentation at You can find the full documentation at [woodpecker-plugins.codeberg.page](https://woodpecker-plugins.codeberg.page/plugins/drone-docker-buildx).
+You can find the full documentation at [woodpecker-plugins.codeberg.page](https://woodpecker-plugins.codeberg.page/plugins/drone-docker-buildx).

 ## Features